How to become an employer of choice

 If you have employees working from home, consider offering them a remote work stipend.
 You can reimburse your employees for their home office set-up costs and monthly or internet bills with a remote work stipend.
 A remote work stipend helps you set your remote employees up for success and satisfy laws in states that require remote employee expense reimbursement.

-Another popular benefit for employees is flexible work arrangements.
+Flexible work arrangements are another popular benefit for employees.
 If your employees work remotely, you can let them choose their work hours.
 This is a great way to attract future employees who have children, as they won't need to find a daycare or have someone pick up their kids from school.
 It also allows employees to schedule dentist appointments and doctor visits during the workweek so they can stay healthy.

 Professional development benefits

-Supporting career development is another excellent way to improve employee engagement and employee retention.
+Providing training and development opportunities is another highly effective strategy for enhancing employee engagement and employee retention.

 Miller has implemented several strategies to position his organization as an employer of choice, such as emphasizing professional development.